rgrokett/LightningDetector/README.md

 cd LightningDetector
 Copy src/LightningDetector directory to your PC

-### From Windows/Mac PC:
+### On Windows/Mac PC:
 Install AS3935-Arduino-Library-master.zip to Arduino IDE Libraries
+Edit LightningDetector2.ino
-Compile LightningDetector.ino and upload to your Arduino using IDE
+Compile LightningDetector2.ino and upload to your Arduino using IDE

-### From Raspi:
+### On Raspi:
 NOTE: Raspi Serial Port /dev/ttyACM0 or ttyACM1 are possible so you will need to find and update scripts.
-Default is /dev/ttyACM1
+Default is /dev/ttyACM1  9600baud 8bit

 sudo apt-get install libdevice-serialport-perl sudo cpan install Device::SerialPort::Arduino